Sun Communities, Inc. (SUI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Sun Communities, Inc. ("Sun Communities" or the "Company") (NYSE: SUI).
+BENSALEM, Pa., Jan.
+13, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sun Communities, Inc. ("Sun Communities" or the "Company") (NYSE: SUI).

-IF YOU SUFFERED A LOSS ON YOUR SUN COMMUNITIES INVESTMENTS, CLICK HERE BEFORE FEBRUARY 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SUN COMMUNITIES, INC. (SUI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?